 Channa thought of Alan Thewless, a teacher and artisan who was building his own lyres under the name Tir-anna.
 She inquired whether he would be interested in pursuing lyre building in the style of the Derscheid instruments.

 In November of the same year, Alan went to Germany to meet Herr Derscheid’s widow and toured the workshop.
 He asked if she would be willing to sell the legal rights so that her late husband’s instruments could continue to be made.
 It was a challenge to meet her price, so the Lyre Association put out a request for funds to the North American lyre community.
 Fortunately, an anonymous donor stepped forward with a sizable gift towards the endeavor.

 Some years later, Alan returned to Germany to speak with Frau Derscheid, and a second major sum was given by the same generous donor.
 Frau Derscheid then sold the rights to the Derscheid instrument, and Alan was able to secure the templates, which were sent to him in Pennsylvania.
 Since that time, Alan has built the first “Derscheid Legacy “ lyre, which many lyre players are now eager to try!

 It has been a quarter of a century since Channa first held an original Derscheid instrument and experienced its particular balance of light and warmth.
 Although the process took nearly ten years, the continued focus on this mission has paid off.

 Alan Thewless is taking orders for these Derscheid Legacy Lyres, along with his own design, Tir-anna.
-How grateful we are for the persistence of Channa and the LANA board members, and the generosity of those who saw the value of this project.
+We are grateful for the persistence of Channa and the LANA board members as well as for the generosity of those who saw the value of this project.
 How fortunate we are that these lyres are now available to us in the U.S.!